 How can companies protect themselves from individual bad decisions?

 - Screen prospects.
 It is shocking to see the number of executives terminated for sexual harassment and other illegal acts, but who then go on to find another high powered job – typically in another state with another company.
 Hiring firms and leaders need to do their research – it’s a small world and finding this type of information is not that difficult.
-Do not hire someone that has shown poor behavior – it is asking for the same situation to happen to your company and it also show acceptance for whatever behavior they did.
+Do not hire someone that has shown poor behavior – it is asking for the same situation to happen to your company and it also shows acceptance for whatever behavior they did.

 - Set standards.
 There are enough examples of how badly executive misconduct can impact a company’s reputation to justify a set of written code of conduct policies that executives must read and sign each year.
 It may sound cumbersome, but signing a policy is similar to taking an oath.
 People remember what they promise and it serves as a regular reminder that a behavior is unacceptable and that there are severe consequences.
 The code of conduct should make it clear: Our reputation is tied to you.
 So your personal actions aren’t just yours, they reflect on all of us.
 The wellbeing of our board, shareholders, employees, and livelihoods depend on you behaving in an admirable manner.